-- Today we are going to be creating a still life inspired by an artist in our exhibition Out of the Shadows; Hong Lei. - A still life is a collection of objects that are arranged in a meaningful way.
-Lei creates his still lifes by hanging objects from a thin string.
+Today we are going to be creating a still life inspired by the artist Hong Lei.

+A still life is a collection of objects that are arranged in a meaningful way.
+Lei creates his still life photos by hanging objects from a thin string.